dolvui/Chess/README.md

 ## description of the current version

-### classic moves

-classic game of chess ,
+The game of chess is fully implemented.

-boting on the way
-some feature still missing
-not a big deal tho
+Need more tests to be sure everything right !

+> [!CAUTION]
+> A move that not follow the notation is a undefined behavior and will mostly output a non-valid move

-> [!NOTE]
+> [!CAUTION]
-> 'stalemate' and 'insufficient mating material' is mostly implemented
+> Thanks to jeff the bot, I saw some games finish by a SEGFAULT , still looking for  why

+if the game end by a fifty rule , the list of moves is printed.

 ## future features

-### specify move

-> [!WARNING]
-> En passant not implement for now

-> [!WARNING]
-> A move that not follow the notation is a undefined behavior
-> and will mostly output a non-valid move

-### draw

-check 50 rule

-may keep track of the game with a manager to do all the dirty work

-### nice features

--save and load games,
+- save and load games,

--parse into FNE for more portability,
+- parse into FNE for more portability,

+- add some parameter for a better UX

 ## boting